elenlefoll/TextbookEnglish/index.md

 ## 1. Introduction

 The opening chapter features a word cloud of the some of the most frequent lemma collocates of the lemma textbook as found in the EnTenTen20 corpus.
-This word cloud can be interactively explored at: https://ske.li/textbookententen20.
+This word cloud can be interactively explored at: <a href="https://ske.li/textbook" title="Collocates of TEXTBOOK" target="_blank" rel="noopener noreferrer">https://ske.li/textbook</a>.

 ## 2. Literature review